visionary-ux/visionary-url/README.md

 ## Frequently Asked Questions

-### What are the benefits of using Visionary URL?
+### What are the benefits of using Blurhash URL?

-Visionary URLs contain all data necessary to render beautiful image placeholders.
-This approach eliminates the need for separate API calls to fetch blurhash placeholder data, resulting in faster initial page renders and a smoother visual loading experience for users.
+Blurhash URLs contain all data necessary to render beautiful image placeholders.
+This approach eliminates the need for an API call to fetch blurhash placeholder data, resulting in faster initial page renders and a smoother visual loading experience for users.

 Furthermore, you can use Visionary to update your existing image URL field.
 No need for data migrations to add blurhash columns in your DB.

-### How are fields separated in the Visionary Code
+### How is the Visionary Code structured

 Visionary Code fields are separated with an exclamation `!` before being base64url-encoded.
 This separator was chosen to avoid conflicts with values used by Blurhash/base83.
 For more details, see [this section](https://github.com/woltapp/blurhash/blob/master/Algorithm.md#base-83) of the Blurhash Algorithm docs.